altkriz/krizkart/README.md

 Join us in building KrizKart into a powerful and versatile eCommerce solution.
 Happy coding!

-## 📖 Documentation

-Detailed documentation is available in the [Wiki](link-to-wiki).

-## 📋 Project Structure

-- `/src`: Contains the source code for the project.
-- `/docs`: Documentation files and guidelines.
-- `/public`: Public assets such as images and styles.

 ## 🌐 Demo

-Check out the live demo: [KrizKart Demo](link-to-demo)
+Check out the live demo: [KrizKart Demo](https://krizkart-de607f90b343.herokuapp.com)

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).

 ## 🤝 How to Reach Us

 - Email: your.email@example.com
 - Twitter: [@YourTwitterHandle](https://twitter.com/YourTwitterHandle)